- City Clerk

-City elections are held in the City of Taylor every four years (next local election will be in 2021).
+City elections are held in the City of Taylor every four years.
 Elections are held on the first Tuesday after the first Monday in August (Primary) and November (General).
 The City Clerk is the city’s chief elections officer and is responsible for the administration of all city elections.
 All local elected official’s terms expire at the same time.
 They are all four (4) year terms.

 Packets are available for those who are interested in running for local office in 2021.
 Anyone interested needs to call ahead to make arrangements to pick one up because City Hall is open by appointments only.
 Call (734) 287-6550 Option 6.
 A one-page primer on the process is downloadable here